TomGilmore/udacity-mle-nanodegree-smartcab/project_description.md

 ### Evaluation
 Your project will be reviewed by a Udacity reviewer against the **<a href="https://review.udacity.com/#!/rubrics/106/view" target="_blank">Train a Smartcab to Drive project rubric</a>**.
 Be sure to review this rubric thoroughly and self-evaluate your project before submission.
 All criteria found in the rubric must be *meeting specifications* for you to pass.

-### Submission Files
-When you are ready to submit your project, collect the following files and compress them into a single archive for upload.
-Alternatively, you may supply the following files on your GitHub Repo in a folder named `smartcab` for ease of access:
-- The `agent.py` Python file with all code implemented as required in the instructed tasks.
-- The `/logs/` folder which should contain **five** log files that were produced from your simulation and used in the analysis.
-- The `smartcab.ipynb` notebook file with all questions answered and all visualization cells executed and displaying results.
- - An **HTML** export of the project notebook with the name **report.html**.
-This file *must* be present for your project to be evaluated.

-Once you have collected these files and reviewed the project rubric, proceed to the project submission page.

-### I'm Ready!
-When you're ready to submit your project, click on the **Submit Project** button at the bottom of the page.

-If you are having any problems submitting your project or wish to check on the status of your submission, please email us at **machine-support@udacity.com** or visit us in the <a href="http://discussions.udacity.com" target="_blank">discussion forums</a>.

-### What's Next?
-You will get an email as soon as your reviewer has feedback for you.
-In the meantime, review your next project and feel free to get started on it or the courses supporting it!